Azure-Samples/graphrag-accelerator/infra/managed-app/README.md

 └── openapi.json
 ```

-This zip file should be uploaded to an Azure Storage location in preparation for the next step.
+Upload the zip file to an Azure Storage location in preparation for the next step.

 ### 5. Create a Service Catalog Managed App Definition